helenesauve/team-profile-generator/README.md

 ## Usage

-To generate the questions, you will need to run 'node index.js'
+To generate the questions, you will need to go into the starter folder and run 'node index.js'

 ## How it works